Package Leaflet: Information for the User

 No fertility studies have been conducted with GLIADEL implant.

-Surgery Primary
+Primary Surgery

-Common adverse reactions observed in ≥ 5% of patients treated with GLIADEL implant in primary surgery
+Undesirable effects observed in ≥ 5% of patients treated with GLIADEL implant in primary surgery

-Endocrine, metabolic and nutritional disorders | Common* | Diabetes mellitus |
+Endocrine disorders | Common* | Diabetes mellitus |

-Mental and behavioral disorders | Very common | Depression |
+Psychiatric disorders | Very common | Depression |

 Common | Personality disorder, anxiety, abnormal thinking, hallucinations, insomnia | |

-Nervous system disorders | Very common | Weakness, seizures, confusion, cerebral edema, aphasia, somnolence, speech disorders |
+Nervous system disorders | Very common | Hemiplegia, seizures, confusion, cerebral edema, aphasia, somnolence, speech disorders |

-Common | Amnesia, increased intracranial pressure, personality disorder, anxiety, facial paralysis, neuropathy, ataxia, hypoesthesia, paresthesia, abnormal thinking, abnormal gait, dizziness, seizures, hallucinations, insomnia, tremors | |
+Common | Amnesia, increased intracranial pressure, personality disorders, anxiety, facial paralysis, neuropathy, ataxia, hypesthesia, paresthesia, abnormal thinking, abnormal gait, dizziness, grand mal seizures, hallucinations, insomnia | |

-Eye disorders | Common | Conjunctival edema, abnormal vision, visual field disorders |
+Eye disorders | Common | Conjunctival edema, abnormal vision, visual field defects |

 Vascular disorders | Very common | Thrombophlebitis |

-Common | Bleeding | |
+Common | Hemorrhage | |

-Respiratory, thoracic and mediastinal disorders | Common | Pulmonary embolism |
+Respiratory, thoracic, and mediastinal disorders | Common | Pulmonary embolism |

 Infections and infestations Gastrointestinal disorders | Common | Pneumonia |